jennycode7/alx-zero_day/README.md

 my first readme
-this has been i look forward to more
+this has been fun and i look forward to more